 The Factors

-A player’s PPS score is the sum of five factors, or more specifically, four factors plus a trio of bonuses that comprise the fifth factor.
+A player’s PPS score is the sum of four factors, or more specifically, three factors plus a trio of bonuses that comprise the fifth factor.

 #1.
 Career Value